Aquafina: Packaging

-Aquafina is distributed in 12 USfloz, 500 mL, 20 USfloz, 24 USfloz, 1 L, 1.5 L bottles.
-The bottled water industry has drawn criticism for the production and distribution of plastic product packaging, which consumes additional petrochemicals.
+Aquafina is sold in 12 USfloz, 500 mL, 20 USfloz, 24 USfloz, 1 L, and 1.5 L bottles.
+The bottled water industry has been criticized for its reliance on plastic packaging, the production and distribution of which require additional petrochemical inputs.

-The packaging has evolved from its original iteration to partially offset the environmental impacts of production and shipment.
-This has primarily involved packaging weight reduction.
-The weight of Aquafina bottles was reduced by approximately 50%, to 10.9 g, with a packaging redesign in 2009 which, according to the company, resulted in the use of 75 million fewer pounds of plastic during the production process.
+Aquafina's packaging has changed over time in an effort to reduce the environmental effects associated with production and shipment.
+These changes have focused mainly on reducing package weight.
+In 2009, Aquafina introduced a redesigned bottle that reduced its weight by about 50%, to 10.9 g; according to the company, the change lowered plastic use in production by 75 million pounds.

 Sponsorship

 Since shortly after its inception, the promotion of Aquafina has involved sports sponsorships.
 As of 2011, it is listed as being an official sponsor of Major League Soccer, the Professional Golfers' Association of America, the Arizona Diamondbacks, the Carolina Panthers and the New York Giants.
 Its packaging also states that it is the "official water of Major League Baseball", which has been the case since the beginning of the 2008 MLB season.
 In NASCAR, it is a sponsor for Hendrick Motorsports and Kasey Kahne.